It felt out. Felt with the antennae of its mind. It needed something… No. It needed someone. Where? When?

 “Close the door behind you,” she said to Dylan.
 “I need a nap.”

 June had photocopied all of her information sheets, devised her lesson plans and contacted all the schools that were sending students to the opening.
 All was well.
 Elsewhere, the Park was a fury of activity as cooks, engineers, electricians, IT people, plumbers and decorators tried to make everything ready for the big day.
 She alone in all the vast building was done, finished, ready.

-When the Park was operational, there would be staff here, but right then it was deserted.
+When the Park was operational, there would be staff here, but at that moment it was deserted.
 June reached a hand into the tank and felt her fingers brush against the carapace of a xandarella spectaculum.
 Touching a trilobite!
-She still hadn't gotten over that.
+She still hadn’t gotten over that.